-Lisa Kopelnik (17) is a senior at the Head-Royce school in Oakland, California.
+Lisa Kopelnik (18) is a freshman at University of Virginia.
 She is a classically trained pianist who began playing the piano in first grade, and recently completed the most advanced level of the Certificate of Merit with Honors.
 Outside of music, her passions include politics, debate, and tennis.
 She is her school’s K-12 All School Co-President and co-leads her school’s Women’s Affinity Group and the Jewish Student Union.
 She co-leads the middle school debate program at her school and is a captain of her school’s debate team.
 She is thrilled and honored to help your children develop a love for music, and to maintain human connection during such a distant time.

 Chief Operations Officer

 My name is Sneha Ahuja, the Chief Creative Arts Officer!
 Starting off as an eager teacher at Quarantunes, I was excited to be a part of the Creative Arts program.
 After being a teacher, I wanted to expand my role by becoming a part of the Creative Arts Committee as the Head Recruitment officer.
 I learned about integral parts of our program, and I understood what it takes to expand our community.
 I hope to apply those skills as the Chief of the program and allow the program to reach more students then ever before!